Tips On Breastfeeding And Pumping At The Same Time

 Mistakes To Avoid When Breastfeeding And Pumping At Same Time

 While it is a good idea to nurse and pump at the same time, many moms tend to make many mistakes when doing this.
 These blunders not only make it uncomfortable for your but can also affect the amount and quality of milk that your infant will be getting, and they include the following two.

 Moms that are away all day long will always be eager to pump as much milk for their little one as possible.
 However, one of the mistakes that many of them will make is pumping before the baby has a proper latch.

 And what worsens is that your little one will not get enough milk and it also affects the flow and makes pumping harder for you.
 Hence, the first step is always to make sure that the baby has a good latch and is nursing efficiently before you attempt to pump simultaneously.

 Sticking To An Uncomfortable Position

 In fact, every mom seems to have a preferred breastfeeding position.
 But, if yours is not comfortable enough you should change it when you intend to breastfeed and pump at the same time.

 It is vital to get a relaxed position and enough support for both mom and baby if you want to do the two simultaneously.
-It takes some trial and error to find a sitting posture that allows you to pump and breastfeed but with a good nursing pillow, things should be easy for you.
+It takes some trial and error to find a sitting posture that allows you to pump and breastfeed but with breast feeding reading pillows, things should be easy for you.

 You should also consider carefully when intending to take some medicines.
 For example, is taking alka seltzer plus while breastfeeding harmful or not.
 As a new mom breastfeeding and pumping at the same time might be the only way to ensures that your baby gets enough milk even when you are away.
 But, it is not as easy as it might sound and it takes some practice to perfect it.
 However, the benefits that you get make it worth the effort.
 And once you master it you will never have to worry about pumping enough milk for your little one.